Track Events

 Examples

-Browser errors, download completions, or other events that aren't automatically captured as Click Events or Page View Events.
+Browser errors, download completions, or other events that aren't automatically captured as click events or load events.

 Actions like API calls or emails sent to users.